rsh/pipepy/README.md

 # FAQ

 ### Couldn't someone learn `awk` or `sed` instead?
-Yes
+Yes.

 ### Shouldn't someone learn `awk` or `sed` instead?
-Maybe. `awk` and `sed` are more terse, more widely used, and available on almost every Linux and Mac machine.
+Maybe. `awk` and `sed` are have the benefit of being more terse, more widely used, and available on almost every Linux and Mac machine.
 But I find `pipepy` easier to use.

 ### The name "pipepy" is confusing.
 There's also "PyPy" and "PyPI".
-That's true
+That's true.

 ### This program runs `exec()` on arbitrary user input.
 Isn't that a security risk?
 No. Anything that you can do with this program, you can already do with `python -c`.
 It poses no additional security risk.